flexpool/frontend/src/docs/pt-PT/faq/questions-about-flexpool/eth-how-to-join.md

 ---
-title: Como te juntares à Flexpool?
+title: How to join Flexpool?
 coin: eth
 ---

-Temos aqui instruções passo-a-passo: [Primeiros passos](/get-started)
+We have step-by-step instructions here: [Getting Started](/get-started)